cdapio/hydrator-plugins/core-plugins/docs/Window-windower.md

         }
     }

-With this setup, the plugin would generate the following windowed batches:
+With this setup, the plugin would generate these windowed batches:

     +====================================+
     | time | input | output              |